pegnet/pegcap-bridge/README.md

 ## /v1/market/:height

 Returns the market data for a specific height.
+Burnt is the additional amount of pFCT created that block.

 Example Response:
 ```json